Hirohito surrender broadcast: Broadcast

-Many elements of the Imperial Japanese Army refused to accept that the emperor was going to end the war, believing it dishonourable.
-As many as 1,000 officers and soldiers raided the Imperial Palace on the evening of August 14, 1945 to destroy the recording.
-The rebels were confused by the layout of the palace and were unable to find the recordings, which had been hidden in a pile of documents.
+Many elements of the Imperial Japanese Army refused to accept that Hirohito was going to end the war, believing it dishonourable.
+As many as 1,000 officers and army soldiers raided the Imperial Palace on the evening of August 14, 1945 to destroy the recording.
+The rebels were confused by the layout of the palace and unable to find the recordings, which had been hidden in a pile of documents.
 The two phonographs were labelled original and copy and successfully smuggled out of the palace, the original in a lacquer box and the copy in a lunch bag.
-Major Kenji Hatanaka attempted to halt the broadcast at the NHK station but was ordered to desist by the Eastern District Army.
+Major Kenji Hatanaka attempted to halt the broadcast at the NHK station, but was ordered to desist by the Eastern District Army.

 On the morning of August 15, 1945, all NHK stations announced that the Emperor would address the nation at noon.
-Many of the people wore formal clothes for the occasion.
+Many people wore formal clothes for the occasion.
 At precisely noon that day, an NHK announcer instructed the nation to stand for an announcement "of the highest importance."
 The national anthem, Kimigayo, was played, followed by the Emperor's speech.
-Reportedly, this was the first time that common Japanese had heard the voice of any Japanese emperor and the first radio address by the emperor.
+Reportedly, this was the first time that common Japanese had heard the voice of any Japanese Emperor and the first radio address by the Emperor.

 To ease the anticipated confusion, after the conclusion of the speech, a radio announcer clarified that the Emperor's message had meant that Japan was surrendering.
 According to French journalist Robert Guillain, who then lived in Tokyo, upon the announcement's conclusion, most Japanese retreated to their homes or places of business for several hours to quietly absorb and contemplate the significance of the announcement.
+A digitally remastered version of the broadcast was released in June 2015.